biazhong/test/files/Uploading Files.md

 [**Main Page**](../README.md) | [**How to Use PyPRS**](How%20to%20Use%20PyPRS.md) ([**MRG32k3a_numba**](MRG32k3a_numba.md))| [**Output**](Output.md) | [**A Demo Application**](A%20Demo%20Application.md) |
 ## 1 The Alternatives Information File (`.txt` File)
-Defines parameter information for each alternative.
+In this file, users need to define parameter information for each alternative.
 - **Structure**:
   - Each line represents one alternative.
   - The first entry is the index of the alternative (starting from 1, incrementing by 1).